rancher/fleet/dev/README.md

 ### Troubleshooting

 If running the `infra setup` script returns an error about flag `--insecure-skip-tls-verify` not being found, check which version of Helm you are using via `helm version`.
 In case you have Rancher Desktop installed, you may be using its own Helm fork from `~/.rd/bin` by default, based on a different version of upstream Helm.
 Feel free to set environment variable `HELM_PATH` to remedy this.
 By default, the setup script will use `/usr/bin/helm`.

 ## Different Script Folders

 Our CIs, dapper/drone and github actions, use a different set of scripts.
 CI does not reuse dev scripts, however dev scripts may use CI scripts.
 We want to keep CI scripts short, targeted and readable.
-Dev scripts may change in an incompatible way anyday.
+Dev scripts may change in an incompatible way at any day.

 ## Requirements